activatedgeek/kondo/README.md

 The name is inspired by [Marie Kondo](https://konmari.com)'s tidying adventures.

-Throw away experiments that don't spark joy with this tiny framework agnostic module.
+Throw away experiments that don't spark joy with this tiny module.

 ## Installation